RandomPythonProgrammer/SAC/README.txt

-Welcome to the Schoology Assignment Checker!
+Welcome to the Schoology Access Tool!
 This file will serve as your user manual.
 Please follow the Setup and User guide to start using the software.